Lethrial/Aseprite-.json-to-FNF-.xml/README.md

 * Using '{tag} instance {tagframe}' under Item Filename when exporting your .json file

 ## Running the script
 Download the repo as a .zip file and unzip it.
 Put the Python script and your .json file in the same folder, and run it through CMD.
+Input your .json filename (including the ".json"!) when prompted.
 The script should output a .xml file when finished.